The Best Scooters for 9 and 10 Year Olds

 Three Wheel Scooters

-3 wheel scooter are becoming increasingly popular with older children.
+3 wheel scooters are becoming increasingly popular with older children.
 The Maxi Micro and iScoot Pro are both excellent 3 wheel scooters for both 9 and 10 year olds.

 Age and Height Recommendation